-- H 1.4 REVISED The individual farm VHWP must: - a) identify and list all the health and welfare conditions currently affecting and likely to affect the herd (see standard H 1.1) - b) document (i) how, (ii) when and (iii) how often each condition will be monitored - c) record the type of animal affected (i.e. age, stage of production etc.) - d) record the level of each condition for the herd - e) set a threshold limit for the level of each condition for the farm - f) monitor the level of each condition for the farm - g) for each condition, develop and implement a plan designed to prevent any increase in, and/or reduce the average level of, that condition for the farm (a prevention plan) including the method of control to be used, and - h) ensure a treatment plan is developed for the health and welfare conditions listed in standard H 1.5. - H 1.4.1 REVISED If any conditions exceed the agreed threshold limits established in the VHWP they must be reviewed and revised in consultation with the relevant advisor in order to address any problems which have been identified. - H 1.5 The following health and welfare conditions, where applicable to the unit, must be listed in the VHWP (see standard H 1.4): - a) metabolic disorders (bloat, acidosis, hypocalcaemia, hypomagnesaemia, ketosis) - b) problems at calving and abortions - c) injuries - d) body condition - e) incidence of lameness - f) incidence of mastitis - g) LEGAL mortality including sudden deaths and those humanely killed as unfit, and - h) the main disease problems known or suspected to be present on-farm, e.g. bTB, Johne's disease, BVD, IBR, Neospora, Fluke and many others. - H 1.6 REVISED All sudden deaths, disease outbreaks and cattle killed as unfit must be reported to the veterinary surgeon, if appropriate. - H 1.6.1 REVISED The outcome of any action relating to standard H 1.6 must be recorded. - H 1.7 LEGAL Any cattle suffering from illness or injury must be: - a) segregated if necessary, and - b) treated without delay. - H 1.7.1 LEGAL In relation to standard H 1.7, veterinary advice must be sought when needed, or if necessary, such animals must be humanely killed. - H 1.8 Any replacement animals brought in from others sources must be quarantined and/or appropriately treated, e.g. for ecto-/endoparasite control, in accordance with the VHWP (see standard H 1.1), before integration. - H 1.9 Measures must be in place to minimise the risk/incidence of dry cow (summer) mastitis.
+- H 1.4 The individual farm VHWP must: - a) identify and list all the health and welfare conditions currently affecting and likely to affect the herd (see standard H 1.1) - b) document (i) how, (ii) when and (iii) how often each condition will be monitored - c) record the type of animal affected (i.e. age, stage of production etc.) - d) record the level of each condition for the herd - e) set a threshold limit for the level of each condition for the farm - f) monitor the level of each condition for the farm - g) for each condition, develop and implement a plan designed to prevent any increase in, and/or reduce the average level of, that condition for the farm (a prevention plan) including the method of control to be used, and - h) ensure a treatment plan is developed for the health and welfare conditions listed in standard H 1.5. - H 1.4.1 If any condition exceeds the agreed threshold limit established in the VHWP, the threshold value must be reviewed and revised in consultation with the relevant advisor to address any problems which have been identified. - H 1.5 The following health and welfare conditions, where applicable to the unit, must be listed in the VHWP (see standard H 1.4): - a) metabolic disorders (bloat, acidosis, hypocalcaemia, hypomagnesaemia, ketosis) - b) problems at calving and abortions - c) injuries - d) body condition - e) incidence of lameness - f) incidence of mastitis - g) LEGAL mortality including sudden deaths and those humanely killed as unfit, and - h) the main disease problems known or suspected to be present on-farm, e.g. bTB, Johne's disease, BVD, IBR, Neospora, Fluke and many others.